DeepSegment/FCN-GoogLeNet/README.md

 This project is a GoogLeNet Implementation of [Fully Convolutional Networks for Semantic Segmentation, CVPR 2015](https://github.com/shelhamer/fcn.berkeleyvision.org) in TensorFlow.
 Another Tensorflow implementation: [FCN.tensorflow](https://github.com/shekkizh/FCN.tensorflow).

 Our project is mainly based on these previous works and we performed several changes from them.
-We attach our [trained models](https://drive.google.com/open?id=0B4wMcSmM_17YelpCVFNaMHktVDQ) and [report](https://github.com/DeepSegment/FCN-GoogLeNet/blob/master/doc/report.pdf) here for reference.
+We attach our [report](https://github.com/DeepSegment/FCN-GoogLeNet/blob/master/doc/report.pdf) here for reference.

 **Detailed Origins**
 - The "main" function was from [FCN.tensorflow/FCN.py](https://github.com/shekkizh/FCN.tensorflow/blob/master/FCN.py) with a little bit adaptation from [slim/train_image_classifier.py](https://github.com/tensorflow/models/blob/master/research/slim/train_image_classifier.py) with a few FLAGs and the "two-step" training procedure.